 Other wizards in the series fit the mold in one way or another, such as Warren who's a total nerd and Non-Action Guy until he and Zedd go to show an opposing army "an old fashioned firefight", and Nathan, who is described at one point as a "1,000-year-old child", but is as clever and deadly as they come.

-When we meet Matrim Cauthon, he plays pranks, jokes around and generally serves as the comic relief in the group of main characters.
+When we meet Matrim Cauthon in The Wheel of Time, he plays pranks, jokes around and generally serves as the comic relief in the group of main characters.
 He then gets cut by an evil knife and gets infected by said evil.
 Barely out of his sickbed after a major healing, he stumbles out on a training field where arguably the finest swordsmen in the world are training, and needing money, challenges two of them at the same time to a fight.
 With a quarterstaff, he wins.
 The he takes a level in badass.

 Those who grew up reading the books of Lloyd Alexander will remember the bard and minor king Fflewddur Fflam, who at first seems like only a half-trained musician with a gift for exaggeration and a magic harp that calls him on it every time.
 But drop him in a fight with something important at stake and you realize he's also a capable and dangerous warrior...though still one with his heart in his mouth until the battle is over.